paulinaturner/TURNER-Python-Portfolio/TidyData-Project/README.md

 # Tidy Data Project

 ## Overview
 The goal of this project is to clean and structure a dataset using tidy data principles to make it easier to analyze and visualize.
 Tidy data ensures that each variable has its own column, each observation has its own row, and each value is placed in its appropriate cell.
 By transforming messy data into a tidy format, we enhance the efficiency of analysis, visualization, and machine learning applications.
 Those who have experienced messy data know the value of a tidy data set, and this time it was my turn to use Python for the messy dataset to undergo a makeover!
+[Here is the link to the ipynb file](https://github.com/paulinaturner/TURNER-Python-Portfolio/blob/main/TidyData-Project/Tidy_Data_File.ipynb)

 ## About the data set
 The original data set is the 2008 Summer Olympic Medalists, not by country but by place of birth.
 However, for this project we were given a data set that was only **based** on this original set.
 Some information was pulled out, like birth place.
 We were left with the sports by gender, medal, and medalist name.